LogtalkDotOrg/logtalk3/CONTRIBUTING.md

 web browser, click on link on the top right that says "Edit on GitHub", make the proposed changes, and submit them as a pull request.

+In the specific case of developer tools and libraries documentation, note that their Handbook sections are automatically generated from the tool and library directory `NOTES.md` files.

 In the case of code contributions, you are required to follow the coding guidelines described at: